 - Take in a live performance or art show.
 Look at the Homer Arts Council calendar.

-- Stop at the Juneau-Douglas City Museum for a better understanding of Juneau's cultural heritage and community history.
-During the winter months you'll enjoy programs from local experts and artists that allows you to really experience the local culture.
+- Learn the history.
+Stop at the Juneau-Douglas City Museum for a better understanding of Juneau's cultural heritage and visit the Alaska State Museum.

 - Sing your heart out.
 Or just listen at the Thursday night Open Mic at the Alaskan Hotel & Bar.